 - Distress comes with physical symptoms (vomiting at drop-off, headaches, regression in toilet training)

-A Cochrane review found that consistent behavioral routines improve child regulation without harming attachment (Mindell et al., 2006, Sleep) — exactly the kind of routine the KidyGrow pattern-detection helps you build during the transition, one variable at a time.
+A Cochrane review found that consistent behavioral routines improve child regulation without harming attachment (Mindell et al., 2006, Sleep).
+That's exactly the kind of routine you're building during the transition, one variable at a time.

 Frequently asked questions